alexandrespmg/docker-compose-postgresql/readme.md

 # Docker Compose to setup postgresql and pgAdmin4

-Use this to setup fast aa postgresql and pgAdmin4 environment.
+Use this to setup fast a postgresql and pgAdmin4 environment.

 ## Getting Started